leonjza/frown/README.md

 ## production deployment

 An ansible playbook targetting Ubuntu should take care of everything needed to get this up and running.
 Make sure you have a new host/vm and can ssh to it.
 The user you SSH with should also be able to use `sudo`.
 Then, change to the ansible/ directory and run `./play <target ip>` where `<target ip>` is the address for the host.
+If it's your first time running ansible, run the `./install-deps.sh` script first.

 Example: